ejriffer/Data-410-Final-Project/README.md

   d[team] = d[team].reset_index(drop = True)
 ```

 The next step is to use these dataframes to create the *Xtest* dataframe.
-I used a shifting subset of the data to grab five rows shifting down one row in each iteration.
+I used a shifting subset of the data to grab five rows shifting down one row in each iteration and then average each column to be the input variables.
 The rest of the code is the same as for *Xtrain* above.
 The below code was used to create *Xtrain*.

 ```
 Xlist = []